 Applicants must submit a program narrative that presents a detailed description of the purpose, goals, objectives, strategies, design, and management of the proposed program.
-The program narrative must be double-spaced with 1-inch margins, not exceeding 30 pages of 81⁄2 by 11-inches, and use a standard 12-point font, preferably Times New Roman.
-Pages must be numbered "1 of 30," etc. The project abstract, tables, charts, pictures, etc., including all captions, legends, keys, subtext, etc., may be single-spaced, and will count in the 30 page limit.
+The program narrative should be double-spaced with 1-inch margins, not exceeding 30 pages of 81⁄2 by 11 inches, and use a standard 12-point font, preferably Times New Roman.
+Pages should be numbered "1 of 30," etc. The project abstract, tables, charts, pictures, etc., including all captions, legends, keys, subtext, etc., may be single-spaced, and will count in the 30-page limit.
 Material required under the "Budget and Budget Narrative" and "Other Attachments" sections will not count toward the program narrative page count.
-Applicants should anticipate that if the program narrative exceeds these length-related restrictions, such that it provides a significant competitive advantage, the application will not be reviewed in peer review and will not receive further consideration.
+If the program narrative fails to comply with these length-related restrictions, noncompliance may be considered in peer review and in final award decisions.

-The program narrative must address the following selection criteria: (1) statement of the problem/program narrative, (2) performance measures requirements, (3) program design and implementation, and (4) capabilities/competencies.
+The program narrative should address the following selection criteria: (1) statement of the problem, (2) performance measures requirements, (3) program design and implementation, and (4) capabilities/competencies.
 The applicant should clearly delineate the connections between and among each of these sections.
 For example, the applicant should derive the goals and objectives directly from the problems to be addressed.
 Similarly, the project design section should clearly explain how the program's structure and activities will accomplish the goals and objectives identified in the previous section.